OliviaLynn/BnB-Room-Cleaning-Dashboard/README.md

 ## Getting Started

 These instructions will get this dashboard up and running and fully interactive on your own machine.
+Alternatively, click [this link](https://olivialynn.github.io/BnB-Room-Cleaning-Dashboard/) to view the dashboard hosted on Github Pages.

 ### Prerequisites